 What would you rather do?
-Peer down into a canyon from the rim drive or venture inside?
-If you chose being in the canyon, then we recommend exploring Canyon de Chelly by four-wheel-drive.
+Peer down into a scenic canyon from the rim drive or venture inside?
+If you chose being in the canyon, then I recommend exploring Canyon de Chelly by four-wheel-drive.

 A two-day discovery of Canyon de Chelly and her sister, Canyon del Muerto, initiated me to the ranks of four-wheel-drive enthusiasts—Alan is already an expert.